Breast Cancer: Defining the Disease

 Breast cancer that is ER-negative, PR-negative, and HER2-negative is called triple-negative breast cancer.
 This type of breast cancer grows and spreads faster than other types of breast cancer.

 Breast cancers that test positive for hormone receptors may receive hormonal therapy.
-Triple-negative breast cancer tests negative for hormone receptors, meaning it cannot be treated effectively with hormonal therapy.
+Triple-negative breast cancers do not express ER, PR, or over express HER2, meaning it cannot be treated effectively with hormonal therapy.

 BRCA mutations are more common in certain breast cancer subtypes, including triple-negative cancer.
 However, the majority of breast cancer cases are HR-positive, HER2-negative.
 So it may come as no surprise that half of the breast cancer cases with BRCA mutations are HR-positive, HER2-negative.